Thermodynamic potential for quark-gluon plasma with finite quark masses and chemical potential: Method of Calculation

 \section{Method of Calculation}

-It is generally expected~\cite{McLerran86} that for sufficiently high densities and/or temperature, a transition from hadronic matter to quark-gluon plasma (QGP) can occur.
-Progress~\cite{Kronfeld12} in lattice gauge theory (LGT) has shed new light on the transition to a QGP in the low baryon chemical potential, high-temperature limit.
+It is generally expected that for sufficiently high densities and/or temperature, a transition from hadronic matter to quark-gluon plasma (QGP) can occur~\cite{McLerran86}.
+Progress in lattice gauge theory (LGT) has shed light on the transition to a QGP in the low baryon chemical potential, high-temperature limit~\cite{Kronfeld12}.
 It is now believed that at high temperature and low density a deconfinement and chiral symmetry restoration occur simultaneously at the crossover boundary.
-In particular, at low density and high temperature, it has been found~\cite{Kronfeld12} that the order parameters for deconfinement and chiral symmetry restoration changes abruptly for temperatures of \mbox{$T = 145 - 170$ MeV}~\cite{Borsanyi12, Bazavov12}.
+In particular, at low density and high temperature, it has been found that the order parameters for deconfinement and chiral symmetry restoration changes abruptly for critical temperatures of \mbox{$T_c = 145 - 170$ MeV}~\cite{Kronfeld12, Borsanyi12, Bazavov12}.
 However, neither order parameter exhibits the characteristic change expected from a 1st order phase transition.
-Indeed, an analysis of many~\cite{Aoki06,Bazavov09} thermodynamic observables confirms that the transition from a hadron phase to a high temperature QGP is a smooth crossover.
-Of particular interest to the present work, however, is the regime of high chemical potential and temperature as encountered in supernovae and heavy-ion collisions.
+Indeed, an analysis of many thermodynamic observables confirms that the transition from a hadron phase to a high temperature QGP is a smooth crossover~\cite{Aoki06,Bazavov09}.
+However, it is expected that for higher chemical potential $\mu ^>_\sim 300$ MeV, a critical point appears at which first order chiral transition can occur \cite{Kronfeld12}.
+We note that the bag-model described here does not distinguish between the chiral and deconfinement transition.
+Hence, we do not describe the critical point deduced from LGT, but take that as a given.
+Moreover, the order of the transition requires a determination of the surface tension for nucleated bubbles of QGP \cite{Fuller88, Mariani17}.
+However, there is considerable uncertainty in the surface tension.
+Hence, we assume an abrupt transition between hadronic and quark matter as in Ref.~\cite{Mariani17}.

+In spite of these limitations, it is nevertheless worthwhile for astrophysical applications to evaluate the impacts on the QCD phase diagram from both the zero-order bag model plus the massless two-loop contributions, along with effects of the finite $s$-quark mass on the 2-loop contribution.
+That is our goal in this paper.